-As the country that clocks in the most sun-hours in Europe, Greece’s enviable placement in the Mediterranean has made it a perennial favorite for beach-goers, party people and island hoppers.
-And are certainly enough islands to choose from.
-In the Cyclades alone there are over 40 including the greenest and largest of the islands, Naxos and tiny soulful Tinos - each with its own unique flavour and culture.
-From the blue domed roofs and whitewashed steps of Caldera infused Santorini to the cobble stone artist hideaway of Hydra on the Soronic islands, an occasional retreat of both Leonard Cohen and Chloe Sevigny, there’s a reason why this country is the birthplace of the mythos.
+As the country that clocks in the most sun-hours in Europe, Greece’s enviable placement in the Mediterranean has made it a perennial favourite for beach-goers, party people and island hoppers.
+And there are certainly enough islands to choose from.
+In the Cyclades alone there are over 40, including the classic Santorini and the tiny soulful Tinos - each with its own unique flavour and culture.
+From the blue domed roofs and whitewashed steps of Caldera-infused Santorini to the cobblestone artist hideaway of Hydra on the Soronic islands - an occasional retreat for both Leonard Cohen and Chloe Sevigny - there’s a reason why this country is the birthplace of the mythos.

-With a climate closest to that of California, summers tend to be hot and dry with long periods of near-constant sunshine (generally from April until November.)
-This produces an amazingly diverse terrain which ranges from idyllic beaches, to lush wine-producing valleys, to the leafy olive orchards of the south.
+With a climate closest to that of California, summers tend to be hot and dry with long periods of near-constant sunshine (generally from April until November).
+This produces an amazingly diverse terrain that ranges from idyllic beaches, to lush wine-producing valleys, to the leafy olive orchards of the south.
 Opa, indeed!